 Periareolar Incision: The periareolar incision refers to the incision that extends from 4 to 8 o’clock along the border of the areola.
 The incision is placed where the dark skin meets the light skin.
 In women with dark skin, this incision may yield a dark raised scar.
 There are few advantages to this incision.
 The main one is that it provides no additional scars if combined with other procedures.

-Although these techniques are beneficial in some circumstances — mostly for the purpose of hiding surgery scars — Dr. Neavin prioritizes creating symmetry between the breasts and forming the most attractive shape.
+Although these techniques are beneficial in some circumstances — mostly for the purpose of hiding breast augmentation scars from surgery — Dr. Neavin prioritizes creating symmetry between the breasts and forming the most attractive shape.
 That’s not to say that fold and periareolar incisions leave large, visible scars on the breasts.
 If performed diligently, the incisions are equally inconspicuous on the breast.
-They also provide direct access to the implant pocket, giving Dr. Neavin more control over the procedure.
+They also provide direct access to the implant pocket, giving Dr. Neavin more control during the breast augmentation procedure.
 There is much to learn about breast augmentation, and the best way to fully understand the procedure is to schedule a consultation at Artisan of Beauty.
 Call 310‑858‑8811 or text 323-975-1287 to begin your journey.

 The most common etiology is probably bacteria.
 One of the leading thoughts is that some bacteria from surgery contaminate the breast implants.
 The body responds with inflammation in the region that is contaminated.
 Inflammation can lead to a more aggressive scar response within the breast pocket.
 For this reason, meticulous care for sterility is the rule when operating.
 Antibiotics certainly reduce this risk but cannot eliminate it.
 Even under the most meticulous circumstances bacteria can contaminate the breast implants.